Laravel-Backpack/docs/4.0/getting-started-basics.md

 ![Tag CRUD - List Entries Operation](https://backpackforlaravel.com/uploads/docs-3-5/getting_started/tag_crud_list_entries.png)

-But Backpack is fully prepared for feature-packed CRUDs - since it's a good tool for very complex projects too.
+But Backpack is prepared for feature-packed CRUDs - since it's a good tool for very complex projects too.
 Here's what a CRUD that uses all of Backpack's features could look like:

 ![Monsters CRUD - List Entries Operation](https://backpackforlaravel.com/uploads/docs-3-5/getting_started/monster_crud_list_entries.png)

 Mind that you will _almost never_ use all of Backpack's features in one CRUD.
 But if you do... it still looks good, and it'll be intuitive to use.

 <a name="core-packages"></a>
-## Core Packages
+## Main Features

+<a name="backpack-design"></a>
+### Front-End Design

+Backpack installs the [CoreUI](https://coreui.io) HTML theme, and our own design on top - [Backstrap](http://backstrap.net).
+It uses Boostrap 4, and has many HTML blocks ready for you to use.
+When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from our [Backstrap demo](http://backstrap.net), or from the [CoreUI documentation](https://coreui.io/docs/getting-started/introduction/), and it look good, without you having to design anything.

+It also installs Noty for triggering JS notification bubbles, and SweetAlerts.
+So you can easily use these across your admin panel.
+You can [trigger notification bubbles in PHP](/docs/{{version}}/base-about#triggering-notification-bubbles-in-php) or [trigger notification bubbles in JavaScript](/docs/{{version}}/base-about#triggering-notification-bubbles-in-javascript).

-<a name="backpack-base"></a>
+<a name="backpack-authentication"></a>
-### Backpack\Base
+### Authentication

-**Backpack/Base** is the package that **will handle the authentication** and provide you with minimal admin area functionality. **Your admin will be able to login and change his password or email.** And that’s pretty much it.
+Backpack comes with a basic authentication system, that's separate from Laravel's.
+This way, you can have different login screens for users & admins, if you need.
+If not, you can choose to use only one authentication - either Laravel's, or Backpack's.

 ![Backpack 3.5 Authentication Screens](https://backpackforlaravel.com/uploads/docs-3-5/getting_started/auth_screens.png)

-Thanks to Base, after you [install Backpack](/docs/{{version}}/installation) (don't do it now), you’ll be able to log into your admin panel at ```http://yourapp/admin```.
+After you [install Backpack](/docs/{{version}}/installation) (don't do it now), you’ll be able to log into your admin panel at ```http://yourapp/admin```.
 You can change the URL prefix from ```admin``` to something else in your ```config/backpack/base.php``` file, along with a bunch of other configuration options.
-[Click here](https://github.com/Laravel-Backpack/Base/blob/master/src/config/backpack/base.php) to browse the configuration file and see what it can do for you.
+[Click here](https://github.com/Laravel-Backpack/CRUD/blob/master/src/config/backpack/base.php) to browse the configuration file and see what it can do for you.

-Backpack\Base pulls in the free [AdminLTE](https://adminlte.io/themes/AdminLTE/index2.html) theme and enhances the design a little bit.
-So any front-end block that AdminLTE has, you'll also be able to use in your custom pages.
-It also includes a system for bubble notifications, which you can use across the admin panel.
-You can easily [trigger notification bubbles in PHP](/docs/{{version}}/base-about#triggering-notification-bubbles-in-php) or [trigger notification bubbles in JavaScript](/docs/{{version}}/base-about#triggering-notification-bubbles-in-javascript).

 <a name="backpack-crud"></a>
-### Backpack\CRUD
+### CRUDs

 This is where it gets interesting.
 As soon as you [install Backpack](/docs/{{version}}/installation) in your project, you can create **CRUDs** for your admins to easily manipulate DB information.
 Let’s browse through a simple example, of creating a CRUD administration panel for a Tag entity:

 ```zsh